Eyeshot has been internationally

 you don't want them to be there, that's fine - think of them as suggested

-you send your submission in an envelope with cold hard cash.
-Or bribe
+send your submission in an envelope with cold hard cash.
+Or bribe us first

-us first via paypal.
-The more money you send the more performatively and
+via paypal.
+The more money you send the more performatively and possibly

-possibly helpfully we'll reject the little that we read.
-Please don't think
+helpfully we'll reject the little that we read.
+Please don't think that

-that including a dollar will get you much in terms of rejection, or that
+including a dollar will get you much in terms of rejection, or that sending

-sending $20 will entice us to accept the story.
-Basically, if you're feeling
+$20 will entice us to accept the story.
+If you're feeling masochistic and

-masochistic and need some creative rejection in your life, you can buy
+need some creative rejection in your life, you can buy our services.

-invaluable resource for prospective submitters interested in discerning
+may prove an invaluable resource for prospective submitters interested

 PLEASE REALIZE we are no longer encouraging visitors to send stuff that's